Solo Travel in Armenia

 Gyumri Airport – It is only an 8 minute taxi ride from Shirak International Airport into Gyumri.
 Buses don't seem to operate from the airport so take a taxi for £4.

 To Georgia – Minibuses leave the main railway station in Yerevan and travel across the border to Tbilisi.
 They cost approx £22 and take 7 hours depending on the time spent at the border crossing.
-An overnight train departs Yerevan at 9.30pm and arrives into Tbilisi at 07.30am.
+An overnight train from Armenia to Georgia departs Yerevan at 9.30pm and arrives into Tbilisi at 07.30am.
 A bed in a second class carriage costs £22.

 To Turkey – The land border is closed.
 Look at flights from Yerevan to Istanbul instead.